ArjunaSec/Awesome-Solana-checklist/README.md

 # Awesome Solana Security Checklist

-A curated collection of resources and best practices for Solana program security by Arjuna Security.
+A curated collection of resources and best practices for Solana program security by Arjuna Audits.

 ## Resources